- Spring 2018 Calendar/Semester Brochure (PDF)

 Recreational and Physical Activity Center (RPAC)

-Participants may purchase a membership to the Recreational and Physical Activity Center (RPAC) at a senior rate of $123.00/semester.
+Participants may purchase a membership to the Recreational and Physical Activity Center (RPAC) at a senior rate.
 You are not required to have a university "sponsor" in order to join.
 Contact them directly for information at 614-292-7671.
 Access to the facility requires either a BuckID or a member pass created by the RPAC staff when you join.

 For participation in courses occuring in the RPAC, a membership is not required.
 When your course meets simply present your Registration Confirmation for admittance to the facility.
 Please note, Program 60 students have access up to 30 minutes prior to the class start time.
 Those found to be using the facility outside of class times, without a membership, may face disciplinary action.